sccn/sccn.github.io/workshops/Future_workshops.md

 ===
 Below are EEGLAB workshops currently planned

-In 2023:
+In 2024:

--   There is be an in-person workshop in [Aspet, France in July 2023](https://eeglab.org/workshops/EEGLAB_2023_Aspet.html)
+- The EEGLAB team will have a mini-workshop at the [MOBI conference in Slovenia](https://sites.google.com/view/mobi-2024/home).

 Do not forget to subscribe to the EEGLAB News list to be notified of new workshop and registration information (you may register by clicking a